 She has published several articles on equine reproduction, including textbook chapters on the management of twin pregnancy in the mare, and pregnancy termination.

-Dr. Ragon and her husband, Perry, (also an equine veterinarian) have three sons: twins, Luke and Cole, are sophomores in college; Clay is a sophomore in high school.
-The Ragons have a Labrador (Abe), a Jack Russell terrier (Max) and three cats all of which can be seen wandering in and out of the horse barn.
+Dr. Ragon and her husband, Perry, (also an equine veterinarian) have three sons: twins, Luke and Cole, and Clay is a sophomore at Ohio State..
+The Ragons have two Labradors Abe and Gus as well as three cats all of which can be seen wandering in and out of the horse barn.

-When she’s not busy breeding horses, you can find Dr. Ragon watching college football, high school wrestling or trying to get to the beach—any beach!
+When she’s not busy breeding horses, you can find Dr. Ragon watching college football, cooking or trying to get to the beach—any beach!